May 31st

 Meaning of the subhAShita:

-There is only one fault with the patient (people), a second non-existent.
+There is only one fault about the patient (people), a second is non-existent.
 If they are conjoined with patience, people think they are incapable.

 Commentary: